 It seems like the sun is playing a game of hide-and-seek.

-By all indications, like the recent downright oppressive heat, it’s still there.
+By all indications, like the recent warming temperatures, it’s still there.

-It’s just hidden behind a multi-state-spanning cloud of smoke, stemming from the wildfires burning in the western United States, as well as Canada.
+It’s just hidden behind a multi-state-spanning cloud of smoke, stemming from several large wildfires burning in Canada.

 Impact of wildfire smoke